 This is a common problem.
 Because recovery can be scary and difficult, it’s understandable to want to skip through it and get back to health as quickly as humanly possible.

-When you’re trying to recover, the last thing you need is your inner-critic yelling in your ear that you’re a failure because you haven’t met your goals.
+When trying to recover, the last thing you need is your inner-critic yelling in your ear that you’re a failure because you haven’t met your goals.

 An example of an irresponsible/unrealistic goal: I’ll eat at least double what the doctors recommend me to eat today so I can gain weight faster!